-- At Yass High School students have the opportunity to bring their own technology device, connect to the Department of Education (DoE) wireless network to download and use Microsoft and Adobe Software.
-It is important to check the specifications of the kind of devices that can participate in the BYOD program. - Refer to the BYOD website at Home YHS BYOD (weebly.com) follow the steps to connect.
+- Yass High School requests that all students in years 9-12 bring their own device (BYOD) to school every day. - Students can connect to the Department of Education (DoE) wireless network to download and use Microsoft and Adobe Software.
+It is important to check the specifications of the kind of devices that can participate in the BYOD program. - Refer to the school website for more information: https://yass-h.schools.nsw.gov.au/learning-at-our-school/student-laptop-program.html